-Due to increased preventive care and an aging population, the U.S. Bureau of Labor Statistics (BLS) reports that the employment growth for RNs is expected to be 26% from 2010-2020.
-The average annual salary for RNs as of May 2012, the BLS further reports, was $67,930.
+Due to increased preventive care and an aging population, the U.S. Bureau of Labor Statistics (BLS) reports that the employment growth for RNs is expected to be 19% from 2012-2022.
+The median annual salary for RNs as of May 2014, the BLS further reports, was $66,640.

-The BLS states that the job growth rate between 2010 and 2020 for health services managers is expected to be 22%, mainly due to an increased demand for healthcare services.
-Healthcare social workers should see a 34% increase in employment during the same time period, the BLS reports.
-The median annual salary for health services managers was $88,580 and for healthcare social workers $49,830 as of May 2012, according to the BLS.
+The BLS states that the job growth rate between 2012 and 2022 for health services managers is expected to be 23%, mainly due to an increased demand for health care services.
+The median annual salary for medical and health services managers was $92,810 as of May 2014, according to the BLS.

 Related to Long Term Care Job Descriptions, Duties and Requirements